 Interleukin-6 (IL-6) as a pre-inflammatory and multifunctional cytokine, produced by lymphocyte and macrophages, has a wide-ranging of biologic activities to simultaneous immune system to production of lymphocyte and acute phase protein and induction of T cell growth to providing CD8 for cytotoxic activity(4).
 The gene of this cytokine is located on chromosome 7p15.3.
 Elevation the other cytokines level to elevating the inflammation(1).
 Insufficient of IL-6 gene expression contributes to the induction and incidence of several diseases, such as cancers and autoimmune disease(5).
-IL-6 be active mainly via the JAK/STAT (Janus kinase/signal transducer and activated protein kinase) signaling pathways in BD(6).
+IL-6 be active mainly via the JAK/STAT (Janus kinase/signal transducer and activator of transcription) and MAPK (mitogenactivated protein kinase) signaling pathways in BD(6).